Language-Technology-Assessment/European-open-AI-index/pages/guides/deep-dive-opengptx.md

 One of the key innovations of the Teuken model was its use of a balanced multilingual tokenizer.
 This tokenizer, as the authors claim, [was crucial for bringing down training costs](https://arxiv.org/pdf/2410.03730).
 This makes it rather unfortunate, then, that relatively little is known about the tokenizer used, as it is only available as a bundle together with the instruction-tuned model.
 The [paper from which it derives](https://arxiv.org/abs/2310.08754) provides some implementation details, however does not provide guidance with regards to the data mixture.
 We believe that future research could greatly benefit from further information regarding the use of multilingual tokenizers, given that the results appear to be relatively impactful.

+### Training and fine-tuning source code
+Contrary to other truly open-source projects, eg. [Olmo by AllenAI](https://github.com/allenai/OLMo) , [SmolLM2 by HuggingFace](https://github.com/huggingface/smollm), or [DCLM by DataComp initiative and their collaborators](https://github.com/mlfoundations/dclm), Teuken models lack training or fine-tuning source code with clear documentation how to execute procedures that result in corresponding models.
+Without it, it is hard or impossible to replicate the author's results and check their claims.

 ### Licenses
 OpenGPT-X claims their model data are processed and stored in a way which is [in line with European standards for data storage and processing](https://www.iuk.fraunhofer.de/en/news-web/2024/teuken-7b--multilinguales-open-source-sprachmodell-veroeffentlic.html).
 This aim of data transparency is indeed a good principle to follow, especially for a European AI initiative.
 Given the previously mentioned lack of data transparency it is, however, difficult to verify this claim.
 At least, it seems that the curated portion of [the model's foundational dataset used for pretraining](https://arxiv.org/pdf/2410.08800) contains a variety of data listed with 'various' non-permissive licenses, and it is unknown whether the two models published were trained (partially) on data with such licenses.
 Further data transparency could alleviate this, so that an outside observer can more easily verify whether the model meets the claimed data standards.